 - The National Leadership Conference is held in the summer.
 State winners from all states compete in the various events to determine the national champion.
 National officers are elected and workshops are offered. - The purpose of the National Leadership Conference is to provide students with the opportunity to showcase their career and technical education skills via tests, productions and through presentations; winners receive recognition and may receive a scholarship or cash money. - Only registered members of Colorado FBLA may attend the National Leadership Conference.
 Members must be registered in the National Database by March 1 (FBLA & Middle Level), registered for NLC by the start of conference and members must be paid in the National by March 1; failure to do so may result in the disqualification of students from the conference and competition. - Any student attending the National Leadership Conference must be accompanied by his/her local adviser, local school district employee, or his/her parent.
-If the above mentioned is unable to accompany the student to the National Leadership Conference, the student will forfeit his/her right to competition and the next place winner will be notified.
-The Board of Directors is aware of the financial responsibility but also expects the Colorado reputation to remain unscarred. - The top ten competitors/teams in each event will complete an intent form by the published deadline after State Leadership Conference.
+If the above mentioned is unable to accompany the student to the National Leadership Conference, the student will forfeit his/her right to competition and the next place winner will be notified. - The top ten competitors/teams in each event will complete an intent form by the published deadline after State Leadership Conference.
 Any competitor/team not completing an intent form by the published deadline will forfeit their spot at National Leadership Conference to the next team in line.